On statistics which are almost sufficient from the viewpoint of the Fisher metrics: Introduction: Sufficient statistics and its weak version

 We need to assume that $\dim M < \infty$ and the Fisher quadratic form is of class $C^2$ so that every tangent vector is tangent to a geodesic and every point of $M$ has an open neighborhood such that every pair of points can be connected by a geodesic.
 Note that the Fisher quadratic form of a $2$-integrable parametrized measure model is merely continuous in general.
 In the general situation, geodesics with given initial data may not exist (see e.g., \cite{HW}).
 For Riemannian manifolds of infinite dimension, it is known that there are many subtle problems even for the existence (see \cite{Ekeland}).

-As the proof suggests, if every pair of points on $M$ is connected by a geodesic, we can replace the local Lipschitz condition to the Lipschitz condition.
+As the proof suggests, if every pair of points on $M$ is connected by a geodesic, we can replace the local Lipschitz condition with the Lipschitz condition.

-\paragraph{Acknowledgments.} We are grateful to Masayuki Asaoka for the proposal of Example \ref{exm:Asa} to the authors.
-We are grateful to the members of the Saturday seminar as well for the stimulative discussion.
+\textbf{Acknowledgments.} The authors are grateful to Masayuki Asaoka for his kind advice on examples of almost sufficient statistics.
+The authors also thank the members of the Saturday seminar for the stimulative discussion.